All Products

 1. Log on to the ASM console.
 In the left-side navigation pane, choose Service Mesh > Mesh Management.

-2. On the Mesh Management page, click the name of the ASM instance.
+2. On the Mesh Management page, click the name of your ASM instance.
 In the left-side navigation pane, choose Observability Management Center > Observability Settings.

-3. On the Observability Settings page, click the Global tab, configure logs, metrics, and Tracing Analysis as needed, and then click Submit.
+3. On the Observability Settings page, click the Global tab, configure logs, metrics, and tracing as needed, and then click Submit.

 1. Log on to the ASM console.
 In the left-side navigation pane, choose Service Mesh > Mesh Management.

-2. On the Mesh Management page, click the name of the ASM instance.
+2. On the Mesh Management page, click the name of your ASM instance.
 In the left-side navigation pane, choose Observability Management Center > Observability Settings.

 3. On the Observability Configuration page, click the Namespace tab, click Create, select the target Namespace, configure logs and metrics as needed, and then click Create.